Matt4llan/SYWTBASA-Lab/README.md

   - __Windows Virtual Machine:__ As the target environment for EDR and C2 deployment
   - __Command Prompt (Windows):__ For executing installation and interaction commands
   - __VirusTotal:__ For inspecting and analyzing suspicious executables
-  - __EchoTrail:__ For familiarizing with common processes and identifying anomalies
-  - __LOLBINs (Living Off the Land Binaries):__ For understanding legitimate binaries used for malicious purposes

 ## Step 1 - Install LimaCharlie